 What is the Value of the Retreat Format?

 - Provides distancing from the stresses of daily life

 - Provides time for personal reflection on our relationship to God and others

 - Provides opportunities to pray, share, reflect, and build community

 Serving Others and Making a Difference

 Students begin their Christian Service Learning course in the spring of their junior year and must complete it by October of their senior year.
-They develop leadership skills an learn the value of balancing their own commitments and time spent in service to others.
-Some agencies where our students serve include: churches, parishes, synagogues and temples, children's and adults with special needs camps, community food pantries, mission trips, hospital and age care facilities, outreach educational programs, and numerous other social service agencies.
+They develop leadership skills and learn the value of balancing their own commitments and time spent in service to others.
+Some agencies where our students serve include churches, parishes, synagogues and temples, children's and adults with special needs camps, community food pantries, mission trips, hospital and age care facilities, outreach educational programs, and numerous other social service agencies.